itsindrajput/product-order/README.md

 ## How It Works

-1. Initial View
+1. **Initial View**
-   -- The form starts with a single row displaying:
+   --- The form starts with a single row displaying:
    --- Product Name: Initially shows "Choose Product".
    --- Quantity: Initially shows "Choose Quantity".

-- Users can click on "Choose Product" to open a drop-down menu and select a product.
+-- Users can click on "Choose Product" to open a drop-down menu and select a product.
-- Users can click on "Choose Quantity" to select a quantity from 0 to 5.
+-- Users can click on "Choose Quantity" to select a quantity from 0 to 5.

-2. Adding More Rows
+2. **Adding More Rows**
-   -- After selecting a product and quantity in the first row, click the "ADD" button.
+   --- After selecting a product and quantity in the first row, click the "ADD" button.
-   -- A new row will appear below the existing row with the same default options ("Choose Product" and "Choose Quantity").
+   --- A new row will appear below the existing row with the same default options ("Choose Product" and "Choose Quantity").
-   -- Users can add up to 8 rows.
+   --- Users can add up to 8 rows.
 Each row will follow the same pattern: choose a product and quantity.

-3. Show Order
+3. **Show Order**

-- After filling in up to 8 rows, click the "Show Order" button located below the last row.
+-- After filling in up to 8 rows, click the "Show Order" button located below the last row.
-- This action will remove any rows that are not completely filled (i.e., rows where the product or quantity is not selected).
+-- This action will remove any rows that are not completely filled (i.e., rows where the product or quantity is not selected).

-4. Order Summary
+4. **Order Summary**

-- A new section (Grid 2) will be displayed below the "Show Order" button.
+-- A new section (Grid 2) will be displayed below the "Show Order" button.
-- This grid will list all selected products and their corresponding quantities.
+-- This grid will list all selected products and their corresponding quantities.

-5. Text-to-Speech
+5. **Text-to-Speech**

-- Click the "What is my Order?" button to have the app read out the order list from Grid 2.
+-- Click the "What is my Order?" button to have the app read out the order list from Grid 2.
-- The text-to-speech functionality will use a free API (e.g., VoiceRSS Text-to-Speech) to convert the order list into spoken words.
+-- The text-to-speech functionality will use a free API (e.g., VoiceRSS Text-to-Speech) to convert the order list into spoken words.

 ## Getting Started